TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 _**Note:** It is much easier to do smart card logon on Windows, so I assume we run FreeRDP on macOS and our target machine runs Windows._

-You may be surprised (sarcasm), but it is not easy to do scard logon on Linux when connecting to the Windows machine.
+You may be surprised (sarcasm), but it is not easy to do scard logon on macOS when connecting to the Windows machine.
 It became easier with [recent improvement](https://github.com/Devolutions/sspi-rs/pull/492) in `sspi-rs`.
 I have a lot to say, let's dive in.

 # How it works

 Each section explains the theoretical aspects of RDP smart card logon and the software component we will use for it.
-Sometimes it is not trivial because not all Microsoft components have exact replacements on Linux.
+Sometimes it is not trivial because not all Microsoft components have exact replacements on macOS.

 ## RDP NLA